mawenbao/niu-x2-sidebar/README.md

 # Niu-X2-Sidebar

-Niu-X2-Sidebar is a responsive theme for pelican, built with bootstrap3 and font-awesome.
+Niu-X2-Sidebar is a responsive theme for pelican, built with bootstrap3.

 As I am pretty new to bootstrap and jinja2, the codes look messy and may be buggy.
 If you find any bugs, please let me know.